RSkraucs/recipes/README.md

-This homepage is made for training basic html skills.
+This homepage is made for training basic html and most likely css skills.